YeDawa/DumpSync/docs/transfer.md

 ### Command Breakdown

 - **dumpsync**: This is the main command to invoke the DumpSync tool.
-- **import**: This subcommand initiates the import process to restore the database from the specified dump file.
+- **transfer**: This subcommand initiates the transfer process to restore the database from the specified dump file.

 ### Options